CONSTITUTION AND BY-LAWS

 Any member named to a committee or the Board of Directors of the Association who fails to join the Association by November 1st will be dropped from the committee or Board membership by the Board of Directors.

-Dues for life membership for persons who have retired from the Extension Service shall be twice the annual dues for active members.
+Dues for life membership for persons who have retired from the Purdue Extension shall be twice the annual dues for active members.

 ARTICLE II.
 Quorum.